-What was it like to travel on a stage coach during their hey-day in the mid 1800s?
-We have no photographs or films made at the time but we do have some first hand accounts.
+What was it like to travel on a stagecoach during their hey-day in the early 1800s?
+We have no photographs or films from the time, but we do have some first-hand accounts.
 Here’s one.
 It covers the first stage of a journey from London to Stamford.

 “Our coach is the Stamford Regent and it starts at 6am from the George and Blue Boar in Holborn.
 We have our ticket and have taken a cab to the inn in good time.
 Unfortunately, this is not a summer’s day and the weather is very cold and foggy.
 The smoke from the thousands of chimneys across London has made the fog a sort of yellow colour.

 The Stamford Regent stands ready for her flight.
 Four chestnut horses with a good deal of blood about them seem anxious to be off.

 Ostlers are giving the finishing touches to their harness and our driver – one Tom Hennessy – is drawing on his gloves and whispering sweet nothings to a pretty housemaid with her black hair out of curl.
 Like all long-distance coachmen, he has a fame and status that he relishes and he enjoys acting the lothario at all the inns and hostelries along his route.